-Although COVID-19 been the big focus for society as a whole this year, local authorities have also been delivering service as usual.
+Although COVID-19 has again been the big focus for society as a whole over the last year, local authorities have also been delivering services as usual.
 We’re now accepting entries for the Exemplar Awards, recognising both the outstanding work that’s being done in the face of a global pandemic and the exceptional level of services being delivered by local government throughout.

 If you’ve worked on a project that benefits people or your authority in some way or the data you’ve been maintaining has been used to great effect – perhaps in collaboration with partners – please let us know.

 A key focus of the judges for this award will be the demonstration of both savings delivered and/or collaboration across services and/ or organisations for service delivery whilst meeting a clear user need.